epeolatry/epeolatory_in/services-offered/index.md

   header:
     weight: 6
 ---
-# Editorial Services
+# EDITORIAL SERVICES
-Editing for long-form fiction, focused on story structure, character development, and emotional resonance.
+*Editing for long-form fiction, focused on story structure, character development, and emotional resonance.*

 ## Manuscript Review
 Big-picture, craft-focused feedback to help you understand what’s working and what needs revision. **Includes:** A detailed editorial report · 1 consultation call.